dirkelko/ui5conWorkshop/exercises/ex8/README.md

 ## Exercise 8.5 - Check the results

 If everything went as planned, you should now be able to see your new visualization, when opening the ValueHelp dialog.
-Clicking a marker should color it orange and pressing 'OK' right after should change the value in the Field accordingly.
+Clicking a marker should color it orange and pressing 'OK' right after should change the value in the field accordingly.

 ![alt text](./preview.png "Title")